Frequently Asked Questions

-- This PM session does NOT accommodate students who wish to participate in an afternoon activity such as sports - because classes end at 3:45 on Mon and Thu.
-Open Labs at Freestyle are when students can come and freely use the equipment and are usually scheduled from 3:30 to 6:00 pm each weekday except Fridays on particular weeks prior to exhibitions.
+- This PM session does NOT accommodate students who wish to participate in an afternoon activity such as sports - because classes end late in the day.
+Open Labs at Freestyle are when students can come and freely use the equipment and are usually scheduled from after school to 6:00 pm each weekday on particular weeks prior to exhibitions.

 Current Juniors are automatically admitted to Freestyle for their Senior year and current Juniors will have first choice as to which block (AM or PM session) to attend Freestyle during their Senior Year.
 Any other remaining Senior seats will be filled in with new incoming Senior students.
 More info about first year senior classes.

 TBA - this depends on the schedule that MVLA determines for all MVLA Campuses

 Shadowing or campus visits - interested candidates can contact email@example.com for shadowing a student or campus visits.

 Students are responsible for their own meals.
 A microwave and mini-fridge are available for student use in the Digital Media room.